 The main two structures that you hear about in how factoring companies charge are that of recourse factoring and non-recourse factoring.
 Simply put recourse factoring would be if your customer fails to pay the invoice then the factoring company then bills you back for that amount.
 A non-recourse structure claims that they will not come after you, but there is some small print there to watch out for.
 The truth is, All factoring companies will recourse you if your customer simply does not pay or pays late, leaving you with outstanding invoices.
 It is really just a matter of when they will collect from you.
 Remember, factoring companies are not in the business of giving away free money.
 All factoring companies have language in the contract to make sure it can collect from you if your customers fail to pay in a timely fashion.
 It is important here to utilize the business credit checks to get a better idea of the creditworthiness of your customers.

 Opportunity Cost of Not Factoring

 In trucking, as in all businesses, to make money, it takes money.
-Some of the larger carriers out there are able to float the time between running the loads and actually getting paid for it.
-However, many are not able to.
-With fuel, time, and other related costs in the mix this adds up very quickly and most need that invoice paid ASAP.
-Without an ability for invoice financing, many would not have the capital needed to cover fuel and other expenses for the following load.
+Some of the larger carriers out there are able to float the time between running the loads and actually getting paid for it, but they still use factoring to help them expand and grow.
+With the high monthly costs to run a trucking company like fuel, insurance, truck payments and maintenance, this adds up very quickly and most need that invoice paid ASAP.
+Without an ability for invoice financing, many would not have the capital needed to cover fuel and other expenses for the next load.